The other day I headed out on errands. As I started the Jeep, Kacey Musgraves sang the last chorus of “Follow Your Arrow.”

 Advertisements on television urge you to buy a specific product or join a group/cause or act a certain way.
 Your friends influence you and make demands on your time.
 Your parents (no matter what age you are) share their opinion regarding where you live, your career, what you do, and how you behave.
 Social media and so-called “influencers” on social media also have their ideas about what you should believe, how you should behave, and what your views should be on life.

 Sometimes they all mesh together; sometimes they face off and disagree.
 And this week after the results of the Virginia and New Jersey elections were announced, certain political factions declared that the republican candidate won only because the voters in those states were white supremacists and racists.
-(I don’t want to get into politics, but both sides need to stop with the name-calling that does absolutely no good.)
+(I don’t want to get into politics, but both sides need to stop with the name-calling.
+It does absolutely no good.)

 Kacey Musgraves: Follow Your Arrow